jscode-bike/jscode.bike/src/exercises/fishBus/solution.md

 ## Fishbus Solution

 To solve this problem, we must return a value based on a condition, namely whether the input value is divisible by 3, 5, or both 3 and 5.
-The most straightforward way to approach this would be to check for those 3 conditions, making sure to check for the most specific condition first, so as not to return the incorrect output from a more general condition.
+The most straightforward approach would be to check for those 3 conditions, making sure to check for the most specific condition first, so we do not to return the incorrect output from a more general condition.
 So we should check the `fishBus` condition first.

 In order to check for divisibility, we can use the modulus operator (`%`), which gives us the remainder when divided by the operand (i. e. `5 % 4 === 1 // true`);